 A Guide to our Radical Thinkers!

-Our ever-popular Radical Thinkers series has been running over 13 years and in that time has offered an essential collection of accesible books for the discerning radical.
-To celebrate the release of the latest collection, featuring four classics of Marxist philosophy of science, we're offering every Radical Thinkers book we've ever published at 50% off (see more details here!).
-But with now with over 100 books in the series, just how do you chose which books to buy?
+Our ever-popular Radical Thinkers series has been running over 13 years and in that time has offered an essential collection of accessible books for the discerning radical.
+But with now with over 120 books in the series, just how do you chose which books to buy?

 Below is our guide to the all-time greats, and some forgotten classics you may have missed.